 or fax your application to us at (978) 281-9161

-Supplemental Information for Vessel Replacements and Upgrades
+Supplemental Information for Vessel Replacements

-Vessel Baseline Specifications and Allowed Upgrades
+Vessel Baseline Specifications

-For all vessels with limited access permits (except lobster, Northeast Multispecies Handgear, and/or LAGC scallop), the vessel size and engine horsepower may be increased either through an upgrade or a replacement.
+For all vessels with limited access permits (except lobster, Northeast Multispecies Handgear, and/or LAGC scallop), the vessel length and engine horsepower may be increased either through an upgrade or a replacement.
 A 10% increase in length overall and a 20% increase in engine horsepower are allowed.
-Vessel size and engine horsepower upgrades may be done separately.
-Note: If your vessel has only a lobster permit, Northeast Multispecies Handgear permit, and/or LAGC scallop permit, there are no size restrictions on the replacement vessel; however, if you have either of those permits and another limited access permit, the replacement vessel is subject to the above restrictions.
+Note: If your vessel has only a lobster permit, Northeast Multispecies Handgear permit, and/or LAGC scallop permit, there are no baseline restrictions on the replacement vessel; however, if you have either of those permits and another limited access permit, the replacement vessel is subject to the above restrictions.

 A limited access permit cannot be “split” from another limited access permit.
 Generally, this means if two or more limited access permits are on one boat they may not be divided and put on two boats.
 Please call 978-282-8438 for additional explanation if you have any questions about this restriction.

-To determine whether your new vessel (or upgraded vessel) may be issued a limited access permit, the size of the new vessel is compared to the vessel baseline.
+To determine whether your new vessel may be issued a limited access permit, the length and horsepower of the new vessel is compared to the vessel baseline.
 A vessel baseline is the vessel’s length overall and engine horsepower as of:

 The date the vessel which was initially issued an Atlantic herring, a multispecies, or a scallop permit applied for that permit; or